-Other books by this author include Deadworld, The Vengeful Dead
+Other books by this author which I have reviewed include Deadworld, The Vengeful Dead

 Third in the Jackie Rutledge paranormal fantasy series that has access to an alternate plane of non-existence and revolves around an ex-FBI agent and her new team of paranormal experts in Chicago.
 It’s been six weeks since The Vengeful Dead, 2.